 Description

 Accommodating resistance is typically achieved by using equipment that adapts to the changing mechanical advantages of different joint positions during an exercise.
-Common tools for this method include resistance bands or chains that are added to traditional weight-lifting equipment like barbells.
+Common tools for this method include resistance bands or chains that are added to traditional weight-lifting equipment like Barbells.
 As the limb extends during an exercise, the resistance increases, which can help to match the muscle's capacity at every point in the range of motion, unlike standard weights, which maintain a constant load.

 This approach is particularly beneficial because it can lead to enhanced muscle activation and increased strength gains by continuously challenging the muscle throughout the entire movement.
 It is also used to reduce the risk of injury by decreasing the load at the points where the joint is at its weakest and increasing it where the joint is strongest.